Is instability near a black hole key for "thermalization'' of its horizon?: Introduction

-We also observe that the present model can demonstrate the possibility of retrieving information from Hawking radiation.
-We find that to recover one bit of information (assuming one photon carries it) the minimum time required to be that given by Hayden and Preskill \cite{Hayden:2007cs}.
+We also observe that the present simple model can give estimation of various important quantities in the context of possibility of retrieving information from Hawking radiation.
+We find that to recover one bit of information (assuming one particle carries it) the minimum time required to be that given by Hayden and Preskill \cite{Hayden:2007cs}.
 If so, then each bit must contains energy which is similar to standard equipartition of energy among each degrees of freedom (DOF).
 We also estimate the maximum number of bits (or DOF) a BH can emit by its complete evaporation.
 Interestingly the out come is consistent with earlier observation \cite{Padmanabhan:2013nxa} in the context of gravity as an emergent phenomenon.
-Moreover, evaporation time is consistent with Page time \cite{Page:1993df}.
+Moreover, evaporation time is consistent with Page's estimation \cite{Page:1993df}.

-So in this letter a clear theory is being proposed in the context of ETH to understand the thermalization of horizon, which, as far as we know, was never been mentioned.
+So in this paper a possible way to build a theory is being proposed in the context of near horizon instability to understand the thermal character of horizon.
 Having this present new way of looking at the horizon thermality in a unified manner we feel that the present study and results have potential to achieve deeper understanding of this subject and may help in resolving the long standing information paradox problem, particularly in the context of information theory approach.
-Let us now proceed towards the calculation in support of our present claims.
+Let us now proceed towards the calculation in support of our present claims and what we wanted to mean by thermalization.